 The lease liability is initially measured at the present value of all lease payments that shall be paid under the lease.
 The Company uses The Siam Commercial Bank Public Company Limited’s incremental borrowing rate which is the parent company to discount the lease payments to the present value.

 The lease liability is measured at amortised cost using the effective interest method.
-It is remeasured when there is a change in lease term, change in lease payments or a change in the assessment of options specified in the lease.
+It is remeasured when there is a change in lease term.
 When the lease liability is remeasured, a corresponding adjustment is made to the carrying amount of the right-of-use asset or is recorded in profit or loss if the carrying amount of the right-of-use asset has been reduced to zero.